LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/single-utterance-testing.md

 indicator: both
 ---

-You can use the **Test** tool to test a single utterance against the domain.
+You can use the **Test** tool to test a single utterance against a domain.

 The Test tool is primarily used for debugging purposes.
 For example, you might find that a strange phrase was matched to an intent on Production.
 Using the Test tool, you can quickly and easily test that phrase to see how it behaves.